Use this integration to exchange files with your GitLab repository.

 As soon as the integration is set up, you can pull the files by using the Lokalise web dashboard.
 There will be also an incoming webhook set up, which you may use to automatically pull the files as they are pushed to GitLab by your developer team.

 Once the translations are done, you can trigger the creation of a pull (merge) request when exporting.

 1. Connect your repository

-Navigate to project settings > Integrations and click Connect under the GitLab badge.
+Navigate to More > Apps and click Connect under the GitLab app.

 You will need to generate and copy/paste a personal access token from GitLab.
 To achieve that, proceed to GitLab, click on your avatar in the top right corner and click Settings.

 Next click Access tokens, enter the new token's name and make sure to enable the api scope.